 If you are the person liable for the Council Tax Bill, we are required to issue a bill showing the amount due.
 Your bill shows the amount of Council Tax you are liable to pay, any discounts you have been awarded and any Council Tax Reduction - how it's paid you are entitled to.

-No. Your Annual Bill only includes your current year's Council Tax (2020/2021) liability.
+No. Your Annual Bill only includes your current year's Council Tax (2022/2023) liability.
 If you have any unsummoned arrears we can re-divide your instalments to include the arrears.
-Instalments will be calculated for repayment by March 2021.
-Please visit the Community Contact Centre or call 01424 451081 to make the arrangements.
+Instalments will be calculated for repayment by March 2023.
+Please call the Community Contact Centre on 01424 451081 to make the arrangements.

 Under Council Tax law persons who are married/partners or have an equal interest in a property can be held jointly or severally (separately) liable for the charges that are due.
 Therefore, any persons who are named on the bill have a responsibility to ensure that the charges are paid.
 This potentially means that an individual could be held liable for the whole of the charge.

 The Valuation Office Agency (VOA) values domestic properties for council tax.
 This valuation is used to set your council tax band.
 You might need to contact the VOA if you think your council tax band is wrong.

 You can find out more about when you can challenge your band and what you need to do at gov.uk/challenge-council-tax-band.
 If you challenge your band, you must continue to pay council tax at your current band until your appeal is decided.

 You can contact the VOA.
 If you are unable to use the online service you can also contact the VOA on 03000 501 501.

 Yes, you can, however your current instalments take into account your credit for last year and once this has been refunded to you your monthly instalments will increase.
 If you still wish to claim a refund, call us on 01424 451081.